LulaUAV/salesforce-omnilogin/README.md

 ````

-These steps will generate an unpacked extension in the `build` folder.
+These steps will generate an unpacked extension into the `build` folder.